Can I switch energy supplier if I owe money in the UK?

 Assuming you can’t switch at all

-Many people can switch with debt—especially if they’re under the threshold on a credit meter, or if they’re on prepayment and eligible for DAP.
+Many people can switch with debt—especially if it’s under 28 days old, within £500 per fuel on a credit meter, or eligible for DAP on prepayment.

 Not checking the balance is accurate